HKUST-KnowComp/SessionCQA/README.md

 ## Others

-If there is anything unclear, please contact Jiaxin Bai via jbai@connect.ust.hk.
+If anything is unclear, please get in touch with Jiaxin Bai via jbai@connect.ust.hk.
 If you find this useful, please cite:

 ```